Skip to content

 5. Submit the current configuration;

-6. The page will prompt that the application has been successfully added.
+6. The page will prompt that the application was successfully added.

 3. Edit Attribute Mapping

-Attribute mapping is the core configuration for SAML integration, used to pass AWS user attributes to Guance.
+Attribute mapping is the core configuration of SAML integration, used to pass AWS user attributes to Guance.

-After returning to the application details page, click Actions > Edit Attribute Mapping in the upper right corner to map AWS user login identities to Guance role identities.
+After returning to the application details page, click Actions > Edit attribute mappings in the upper right corner of the page to map the user login identity in AWS with the role identity in Guance.

-1. The system defaults to providing the field Subject (user unique identifier), choose to map it to ${user:email};
+1. The system default provides the field Subject (user unique identifier), choose to map it to ${user:email};

 4. Assign User and Group Access Permissions

-Users and groups created in the Identity Center directory are only available in IAM Identity Center.
-Subsequently, you can assign permissions to them.
-In this example, it is assumed that no users or groups have been added to the current directory.
+The users and groups you create in the Identity Center directory are only available in IAM Identity Center.
+You can assign permissions to them later.
+In this example, by default, no users or groups have been added to the current directory.

 Step 1: Add Users